 In this tutorial, we will show you how to backup and restore the MySQL database using Command-Line.
-For those of you who didn’t know, MySQL is an open-source database developed by Oracle whereas MariaDB is a fork of it that works similarly and uses the same command line as MySQL.
+For those of you who didn’t know, Backing up and restoring a MySQL database is an important aspect of database management.
+Backups ensure that your data is safe and can be recovered in case of data loss due to hardware failure, software bugs, or human error.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

-The parameters of the said command as follows.
+The parameters of the said command are as follows.

 uname] Your database username.